CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences

 First, the trigger style, in particular, transparency plays a crucial role in backdoor effect for patch triggers.
-Existing SSBA applies the same patch trigger style to craft cover and poisoned samples, which fails to separately configure the trigger effect for source and non-source classes.
-Here is to exploit different transparency triggers for non-source and source classes during training, enforcing distinct trigger sensitivity to each.
-Specifically, high/low transparency patch triggers are used for poisoned/cover samples, respectively.
-Therefore, the non-source/source classes have a low/high sensitivity to the transparency.
-But we use opaque trigger stamped on samples of source classes during inference to achieve an improved ASR attributing to their high sensitivity, and retains a low FRP for non-source classes samples because of low sensitivity.
-Second, it is noted that the features of patch trigger are out of distribution of task/dataset, which traces its artifact used specific SSBA defences (see visualization in Fig.~\ref{fig:boundary}).
-Therefore, if the trigger inherits benign features of the task/dataset, it will be entangled with normal features.
-This can substantially harden the SSBA detection/recovery because of the hardness of disentangle the trigger features, which is the foundation of existing SSBA defences, e.g., SCAn and Februus.
+Existing SSBA applies the same patch trigger style to craft cover samples and poisoned samples, which fails to separately configure the trigger effect for source and non-source classes.
+Here is to exploit different transparency triggers for source and non-source classes during training, enforcing distinct trigger sensitivity to each.
+Specifically, high transparency triggers are used for poisoned samples, and low transparency ones are used for cover samples.
+Therefore, the non-source classes have a low sensitivity to the transparency, while source classes hold a high sensitivity to it.
+As such, the attacker uses opaque trigger stamped on samples of source classes during \textit{inference} to achieve an improved ASR attributing to these samples' high sensitivity, and retains a low FRP for non-source classes samples because of their low sensitivity.
+Second, it is noted that the features of patch trigger are out of distribution of dataset, which traces its artifact used specific SSBA defenses (see visualization in Figure~\ref{fig:boundary}).
+Therefore, we make the trigger inherit benign features of the dataset, being entangled with normal features.
+This can substantially harden the SSBA detection because of the hardness of disentangle the trigger features, which is the foundation of existing SSBA defenses, e.g., SCAn and Februus. }